ddimitrov90/EverliveSDK/README.md

-# Progress Backend Servies (Everlive) iOS Swift SDK
+# Progress Backend Services (Everlive) iOS Swift SDK

 This SDK is built to work with the [Progress Backend Services](https://platform.telerik.com) in order to create native iOS application by using the Swift language.